Librarika/manual/docs/members.md

 ### Import members

-You can peform bulk import of members to your library using our bulk import method.
+You can perform bulk import of members to your library using our bulk import method.
 Please read our [Import Members][member_bulk_import] instruction page for more details on how to proceed.

 ### Member Related Bookings